Brick Calculator

 Custom Size Calculator

-Our brick wall calculator is truly a customizable tool, it gives user complete freedom of choice regarding all calculating elements.
-It offers plenty of size standards given for both bricks and blocks, users can also manually input the sizes by selecting custom button.
-Option is given between choosing imperial and matric measurement system.
-Then comes the wastage of brick and mortar selection option, both are fully customizable.
+Our brick wall calculator is truly a customisable tool — it gives users complete freedom of choice regarding all calculating elements.
+It offers plenty of size standards for both bricks and blocks, and users can also manually input the sizes by selecting the custom button.
+The choice between imperial and metric measurement systems is given.
+Then comes the wastage of brick and mortar selection option, both fully customisable.

 Mortar Calculator for Brick

-Easily work out how much mortar you’ll need for your project using our brick mortar calculator .
+Easily work out how much mortar you’ll need for your project using our brick mortar calculator.
 This handy tool provides an accurate estimate of the materials required for brickwork of any wall, based on UK construction standards.
-The tool shows the cement quantity in 25kg bags and sand volume in cubic meters or cubic feet.
+The tool shows the cement quantity in 25 kg bags and sand volume in cubic metres or cubic feet.
 To find the amount of cement in kilograms, simply multiply the number of bags by 25.
 It’s a fast, reliable way to plan your brickwork with confidence.